Momna-bit/read/README.md

 -- ============================================================================
--- 6-MONTH FORECAST: MONTHLY ROLLUP
--- Shows avg active customers, total forecasted calls, and the rate per 1,000 -- as separate columns, month by month -- this is what actually shows the -- seasonality ratio Jonathan asked to see
--- ============================================================================
+-- 6-MONTH FORECAST (FULL CALENDAR MONTHS): Aug 2026 - Jan 2027
+-- Fixes the partial-month issue by starting at Aug 1 instead of "today" -- ============================================================================

 WITH BaselineCount AS (